 Despite this information challenge, time is valuable.
 Your employees need knowledge in the right place, at the right time—including agents in your contact center.
-What matters most is how reliable, relevant, and fast your knowledge can be accessed by people who need it most—both contact center agents and customers..
+What matters most is how reliable, relevant, and fast your knowledge can be accessed by people who need it most.

 There is no single solution to solve every knowledge management problem overnight, but there are some general best practices you should follow.

-1. Centralize Key Knowledge in a Single Location
+1. Centralize Key Knowledge to a Single Location

-You should always centralize important and often-accessed content to a single location, so contact center agents know where to go for information they need.
+You should always centralize important and often-accessed content to a single location, so agents don’t waste time trying to locate documents elsewhere.

-Knowledge silos you can read more about in our post on knowledge management mistakes; silos are very common and a common cause of inefficiency for agents.
+To learn more about getting rid of knowledge silos, check out our post on knowledge management mistakes; silos are very common and a common cause of inefficiency for agents.

 2. Design for Both Search & Browse Behavior